-An all-natural cold remedy to soothe sore-throat and other cold symptoms when medication isn’t an option.
+This all-natural, safe cold remedy can soothe sore throats and comfort your kids when medication isn’t an option.

 Is there a natural way to cure a cold?

 Bad news folks – there actually isn’t a way to cure a cold (yet).
-But there are definitely natural cold remedies to help provide your kids with relief and help with symptoms.
+But there ARE natural cold remedies to help provide your kids with relief and help with symptoms.
 Here are a few tips to help:

 - Did you know that having your kids blow their nose actually helps?
 Clearing out excess mucus helps your body instead of sniffling it back in, plus it can relieve a lot of sinus pressure.
 Keep tissues handy and make sure your kids wash their hands after they blow their nose.